slopezpereyra/slopezpereyra.github.io/_posts/F2023-08-28-ToLoveMyWife.md

 they don't find attractive is incredible; in some cases, their partners *became* unattractive, be it due to a deterioration in their aspect or simply out of boredom; in other cases, which are to me rather strange, physical attraction was never particularly present.
-As for myself, I am very much attracted to my wife, the description of whose beauty is impossible in words.
+As for myself, I am very much attracted to my girlfriend, the description of whose beauty is impossible in words.
 And so, I have found that the masculine teachings of our previous generation were, in this regard, blatantly wrong.
 Not only marriage does not lead to a sexless life, but it